Stable Matching Games: Introduction

-The Gale and Shapley \cite{gale1962college} two-sided market matching problem consists in finding a ``stable'' assignment between two different sets of agents $M$ and $W$ given that each agent on one side has an exogenous preference ordering over the agents of the other side.
+The \cite{gale1962college} one-to-one two-sided market matching problem, known as the \textit{marriage problem}, consists in finding a \textit{stable} pairing between two finite sets $D$ and $H$ of same size, given that each agent on each side has an \textit{strict exogenous (total) preference ordering} over the agents on the other side.
+Formally, each agent $k \in D \cup H$ is endowed with $\bi_k$ such that, for any two agents $\ell$ and $\ell'$ on the opposite side, $\ell \bi_k \ell'$ represents that $k$ prefers to be matched with $\ell$ rather than with $\ell'$.